a-eski/ttytest2/README.md

 ```

 ### Example Noncanonical CLI/Shell

 If you are working with a noncanonical shell, you need to use send_keys_one_at_a_time to have your shell/CLI process the input correctly.

+Also useful if you need to send input one character at a time for whatever reason.

 ``` ruby
 require 'ttytest'